erayyildiz/ACL-Trends/ReadMe.md

-NLP keywords popularities over the last 30 years.
+Popularity Scores of NLP keywords over the last 30 years.
 Extracted from the papers in ACL Anthology.

 ![](visual.gif)